Your Guide to Breast Implant Replacement

 • Do you have permission from the hospital to carry out this procedure?
 If so, which medical facilities?

-• Is the office-based surgical facility licenced by the state, authorized by Medicare, or accredited by a nationally or state-recognized accrediting agency?
+• Is the office-based surgical facility licensed by the state, authorized by Medicare, or accredited by a nationally or state-recognized accrediting agency?

 • What are my chances of success with this procedure?